Here is a sampling of recreational opportunities available in the Bay Area and beyond.

 The "lake" is actually a saltwater estuary which was dammed and dredged in the last century to create a park in the center of Oakland, which takes just under an hour to walk around.
-Areas for picnics, birdwatching, and boating abound, and the park is home to Childrens' Fairyland, a delightfully funky theme park featuring whimsical storybook sets, gentle rides, friendly animals, and live entertainment for young children.
+Areas for picnics, birdwatching, and boating abound, and the park is home to Children's Fairyland, a delightfully funky theme park featuring whimsical storybook sets, gentle rides, friendly animals, and live entertainment for young children.

 East Bay Regional Parks

 The East Bay Regional Park District has grown to include dozens of properties in Alameda and Contra Costa Counties, encompassing ridgelines, lakes, shoreline, connector trails and historic sites.
 Tilden Park, at our doorstep, is the closest.
 You'll find hiking, biking, swimming, boating, nature programs, music, and much more.

 Golden Gate National Recreation Area